Power Series from Known Expansions, Geometric Series, and Partial Fractions

 Recognizing Geometric Series in Disguise

-Many power expansions are just geometric series \(\frac{1}{1-r}\) in disguise.
-The trick is to force the expression into the form \(\frac{1}{1 - (\text{something})}\).
+Many power expansions are geometric series \(\frac{1}{1-r}\) in disguise.
+The key step is to rewrite the expression in the form \(\frac{1}{1 - (\text{something})}\).

 Example 1: Expand \(\dfrac{1}{2 - 3x^2}\).